Fire Clownfish

 SG135MED

 The colouring of these clownfish can range from tomato red to vibrant orange.
-The males of the species will generally maintain this brightness all the way through adulthood.
-The females will darken with age turning a slightly brown shade on the side.
+The males of the species typically maintain this brightness throughout adulthood.
+The females will darken with age, turning a slightly brown shade on the side.
 The most distinguishing feature has to be the white vertical stripe running through its head.
 The juveniles actually start with three bands that will fade into one predominant one.

-This particular species of clownfish are originally found in the Western Pacific Ocean from Palau, Japan and Indonesia across to the Gulf of Thailand.
+This particular species of clownfish is originally found in the Western Pacific Ocean from Palau, Japan, and Indonesia across to the Gulf of Thailand.
 They inhabit shallow lagoon reefs and bays at depths of up to 12 metres.
-Usually, they will live inside a host Bubble Tip Anemone in adult male-female pairs while the juveniles live solitary lives.
+Usually, they will live inside a host Bubble Tip Anemone in adult male-female pairs, while the juveniles live solitary lives.

-The smallest tank size for a single clownfish is 115 litres but at least 160 is needed when keeping as a pair.
-If an anemone is added 180 litres is recommended, but these do come with their own set of requirements so think carefully before introducing it.
+The smallest tank size for a single clownfish is 115 litres, but at least 160liters is needed when keeping as a pair.
+If an anemone is added, 180 litres is recommended, but these do come with their own set of requirements, so think carefully before introducing it.

 Suitable Tank Buddies

-These fish can be very territorial and aggressive and as such should be kept with species that can hold their own against it.
-They will attack other clownfish and their own species so unless they are a proven pair keep them on their own.
+These fish can be very territorial and aggressive, and as such, should be kept with species that can hold their own against them.
+They will attack other clownfish and their own species, so unless they are a proven pair, keep them on their own.

 Usually Compatible

 Fire Clownfish will do well with large and dwarf species of Angelfish.
-Batfish, Boxfish and Filefish will get along fine with them too.
-Other good options to keep with them include Tangs, Parrotfish and Grunts.
-Fire Clownfish can be housed with live coral and will only occasionally nip at them to clean the algae from around its base.
+Batfish, Boxfish, and Filefish will get along fine with them, too.
+Other good options to keep with them include Tangs, Parrotfish, and Grunts.
+Fire Clownfish can be housed with live coral and will only occasionally nip at them to clean the algae from around their base.

 Sometime Compatible

-Caution must be taken when attempting to keep Fire Clownfish with species such as Pufferfish, Triggerfish and Wrasses.
+Caution must be taken when attempting to keep Fire Clownfish with species such as Pufferfish, Triggerfish, and Wrasses.
 Success can sometimes be had when housing with Pipefish and Seahorses, but the tank must be large enough to have sufficiently spaced territories.
-Frogfish should watch carefully in case they get big enough to fit the clownfish in its mouth.
+Frogfish should watch carefully in case they get big enough to fit the clownfish in their mouth.

 Rarely Compatible